feathersui/feathersui-website/docs/haxe-openfl/drawer.md

 sidebar_label: Drawer
 ---

-The [`Drawer`](https://api.feathersui.com/current/feathers/controls/Drawer.html) class is a container that adds a special _drawer_ that may be opened or closed with a swipe gesture from one of the four edges of its primary content.
+The [`Drawer`](https://api.feathersui.com/current/feathers/controls/Drawer.html) class is container that adds a special _drawer_ that slides in and out, above all other content.
+It may be opened or closed with a swipe gesture from one of the four edges.

 ## The Basics